LolitaDias/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.
+The goal of this project was to develop a website to present results from the Global Weather Data Analysis project.
+Since the completed project files were available in a GitHub repository, the necessary data and visualizations were imported directly from that location.
+HTML with Bootstrap CSS was used to generate, format, and link the individual webpages to form the completed website.

 ![Images/landingResize.png](Images/landingResize.png)

+### Questions

 ### Before You Begin